-Most of the Africans bound for the plantations, mines, and workshops of the New World embarked on their involuntary journey from the coast of western Africa that runs between present-day Senegal and Angola.
-Among the approximately ten million who reached the Americas, there were a few Christians and many more Muslims.
-But the vast majority observed traditional African religions, carrying their complex legacy to the New World.
+Most Africans bound for the plantations, mines, and workshops of the New World embarked on their involuntary journey from the coast of western Africa that runs between present-day Senegal and Angola.
+Among the approximately ten million who reached the Americas, there were a few Christians and many more Muslims; but the vast majority observed traditional African religions, carrying their complex legacy to the New World.
 Today that legacy is part of the religious landscape of the United States.
-Though always subtly visible in the Christianity of black North Americans, it is vibrantly apparent in the religious traditions that were brought to the United States by Caribbean immigrants in the late twentieth century, including Cuban Santería, Haitian Vodou, Jamaican Revivalism, and Rastafarianism.
-The presence of these Afro-Caribbean traditions in the U.S. has contributed to new forms of African-influenced religious life among African-Americans.
+Though always subtly visible in the Christianity of black North Americans, it is vibrantly apparent in the religious traditions that were brought to the United States by Caribbean immigrants in the late 20th century, including Cuban Santería, Haitian Vodou, Jamaican Revivalism, and Rastafarianism.
+The presence of these Afro-Caribbean traditions in the U.S. has contributed to new forms of African-influenced religious life among African Americans.

-Distinctly African traditions made their most obvious contribution to Caribbean and South American religions—Candomble, Shango and Umbanda in Brazil, “Santería” in Cuba, Shango in Trinidad, Obeah and Myalism in Jamaica, and Vodou in Haiti—while they were transformed into less recognizable forms in the United States.
-Scholars of African-American history, noting that presumably similar traditions appear to have endured only in cultural fragments until they were re-introduced via the Caribbean, have asked what distinguishes the Caribbean and South American countries from the United States.
+Distinctly African traditions made their most obvious contribution to Caribbean and South American religions—Candomble, Shango and Umbanda in Brazil, Santería in Cuba, Shango in Trinidad, Obeah and Myalism in Jamaica, and Vodou in Haiti—while they were transformed into less recognizable forms in the United States.
+Scholars of African American history, noting that presumably similar traditions appear to have endured only in cultural fragments until they were re-introduced via the Caribbean, have asked what distinguishes the experience of these traditions in Caribbean and South American countries from that of the United States.

 However, there was a movement among black Americans to reclaim their American roots decades before this new infusion of Afro-Caribbean culture and religion.
 Despite its distance from the West African source of the slave trade, the biblical “Ethiopia” became, for some African American Christians, a beacon of hope as a source of black dignity.
 A political pan-Africanist vision reached its crescendo in the 1920s with the “back to Africa” movement of Marcus Garvey.
 Led by Garvey, the United Negro Improvement Association—the greatest mass organization in African American history—embraced no single denomination, but declared missionizing and building the African homeland to be the responsibility of all African American Christians.
 Garvey’s redemptive pan-Africanism finds prominent successors not only in secular African American fashion and politics, but in religious movements like the Nation of Islam.